adrische/quant-jobs-zurich/README.md

 Miss a company?
 Found a broken link?
 Please reach out to me!
 I'd be happy to know if you have any comments, additions or corrections.
 Drop me a mail at <adrianscheerer@gmail.com>, connect to me [via LinkedIn](https://www.linkedin.com/in/adrianscheerer/), or file a GitHub issue/pull request to this page.

+See below for a list of possible [interview questions](#interview-questions-in-quantitative-finance).

 ## Table of Contents